Zingle/rest-api-documentation/services/PUT_update_id.md

     PUT services/:service_id

-Updates a Service and returns [Service] object
+Updates a [Service] and returns the updated object

 ## Parameters